Vocal register: Falsetto register

 The falsetto register lies above the modal voice register and overlaps the modal register by approximately one octave.
 The characteristic sound of falsetto is flute-like with few overtones present.
 The essential difference between the modal and falsetto registers lies in the amount and type of vocal cord involvement.
 The falsetto voice is produced by the vibration of the ligamentous edges of the vocal cords, in whole or in part, and the main body of the fold is more or less relaxed.
 In contrast, the modal voice involves the whole vocal cord with the glottis opening at the bottom first and then at the top.
 The falsetto voice is also more limited in dynamic variation and tone quality than the modal voice.

 Whistle register

 The whistle register is the highest register of the human voice.
 The whistle register is so called because the timbre of the notes that are produced from this register are similar to that of a whistle or the upper notes of a flute, whereas the modal register tends to have a warmer, less shrill timbre.

+Passaggio

+The Passaggio is a bridge or transition point between the different registers of the voice.
+Singers are often trained to navigate this area in the voice.
+Instabilities often happen in this bridge while the voice is phonating on pitches within this location.
+When a singer does not navigate this area sufficiently the voice folds temporarily lose the mucosal wave pattern resulting in an audible crack.
+These cracks can be navigated often through changing vowel.
+The female voice has two passaggios, primo and secondo passaggio.
+The male voice has two passaggios as well, however the points of transition lie differently than those of a treble singer and are also navigated in a different manner.